 - avoid giving your cats food that contains onions, chocolate, dog food

-- if using vegan cat food make sure nutritional needs are fulfilled
+- if serving vegan cat food to your cat make sure its nutritional needs are fulfilled

-- if you cook/prepare homemade cat food, make sure to use receipts from a veterinary nutritionist
+- if you cook/prepare homemade cat food, be sure to use receipts from a veterinary nutritionist

 Overall, what is important to note about the cat food overall is that the Federal Drug and Cosmetic Act requires it to be wholesome and without harmful substances.
 It has to be labelled in a way that is truthful and not misleading.

 How to read the nutritional label on the pet food?